sydasif/ansible-book/docs/source/book/introduction.md

 - Sending commands to devices

 The modules and what Ansible refers to as the playbooks are similar between server modules and network modules, with some differences.

+## Why Ansible?

+- Ansible uses a simple syntax written in YAML called playbook.
+- Ansible is Lightweight.
+- Agentless: Connect with SSH, WinRm (Windows Remote Management) and more.
+- RedHat Provided Ansible Tower (GUI)
+- Powerful and Flexible: Ansible has powerful features that enable you to model even the most complex IT workflow.
+- Efficient: No extra software on your server, which means more resources for your applications.
+- Idempotent: Ansible will not change the device’s state unless it needs to change its setting to reach the desired state.

+## Ansible Use Cases

+- Provisioning
+- Configuration Management
+- Application Deployment
+- Continuous Delivery
+- Security Automation
+- Orchestration